t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ### Signalling Deadlines

 To signal deadlines, endpoints use the DEADLINE_CONTROL frame (see {{deadline-control-frame}}).
-This frame associates a specific deadline with a stream, indicating the relative time by which the data should be delivered.
+This frame associates a specific deadline with a stream, indicating the relative time by when the data should be delivered.

 ### Deadline Semantics